EFanZh/Graphviz-Preview/README.md

 - [ ] Take a new screenshot.
 - [ ] Allow user to configure the default zoom mode.
 - [ ] Add a preview button for source editor.
+- [ ] Add cancellation support in scheduler.

 ## Known issues